The Fresh Exchange: Basement Bathroom

 It is perfectly done, but for most tilers who do it production style, a handmade tile can be hard because it isn’t always straight and clean lines.
-The best thing was I knew that ahead of time and told him I knew it was going to be slightly off but we wanted the color variation mixed well.
+The best thing was I knew that ahead of time and told him I knew it was going to be slightly off but we wanted the color variation of our brown bathroom tile in Antique mixed well.
 He got it and they did a great job.

 You now have A LOT of experience working with our handmade tile, any tricks + tips you'd like to share?